bxdevelopment804/Rental-App/README.md

 1.  **What Does This Rental App Do?**

     Developed for a local business, this allows potential tenants to apply online for one of their properties in lieu of the paper applications that were previously used.
+(Final details currently being discussed with client.)

 2.  **Design Intent**